 DR. BARRIE joined the WSC faculty full time as Associate Professor of Practical Theology in 2021 after eighteen years of pastoral ministry at Rocky Mountain Community Church (PCA) in Billings, Montana.
-He has taught practical theology at WSC as a visiting lecturer and adjunct professor since 2009, and he also served as a project advisor for the Doctor of Ministry program at Westminster Theological Seminary in Philadelphia.
-Dr. Barrie has spoken at conferences around the country for Peacemaker Ministries and the Christian Counseling and Educational Foundation, and he has lectured internationally in Malaysia, Bangladesh, and Mexico.
+He has taught practical theology at WSC as a visiting lecturer and adjunct professor since 2009, and currently serves as Director of the NLPC Counseling Center in Escondido.
+Dr. Barrie has spoken at conferences around the country, and he has lectured internationally in Malaysia, Bangladesh, and Mexico.